Home Compare LDO.MI vs SW.PA

 Valuation

-Both rank well on valuation, but Sodexo S.A. still holds a clear edge.
+Both look solid on valuation, though Sodexo S.A. still holds the stronger peer position.

 Profitability — Dominant Gap